-INSIGHT - Stretched Afghan army falls back on militias to help defend Kunduz
+Insight - Stretched Afghan army falls back on militias to help defend Kunduz

 Kunduz governor Safi, though, said he was sure the government could keep fighters loyal, and that by recruiting militias, Kabul might in fact be able to control them better.

-"A large number of them (mujahideen militias) were unhappy with the government, so we tried to bring them into an organized framework," Safi said.
+"A large number of them (mujahideen militias) were unhappy with the government, so we tried to bring them into an organised framework," Safi said.

 For militia fighters in Kunduz, the call to arms feels overdue; prominent mujahideen commanders have felt sidelined by Ghani's government.